 Another unproductive engagement with the Old Right is not just adopting a ready-made system of ideas but imaginatively identifying oneself with the Third Reich or another bygone fascist regime.
 This goes well beyond learning the lessons of history to apply them to the present and instead becomes escapism, a way of fleeing from the present rather than transforming it, a way of re-fighting the battles of the past, which cannot be changed, and avoiding the battles of the present, in which our race’s future is at stake.
 To accuse such people of LARPing is usually an undeserved compliment, because such role playing seldom leads to “live action” of any sort.

 There is also something deeply inauthentic about identifying with a past regime, especially if it is a foreign one.
 White Nationalism is a form of identity politics.
 To be real identity politics, however, it has to be based on a real identity.
 We are not just creatures of our own time and place, since we reject the false and meaningless identities that the current system offers us: deracinated individuals, citizens of the universe, children of nowhere, defining ourselves by the plastic products and postures we consume and discard.
 Instead, our identity is defined by our whole biological and cultural lineage, which leads to the present day and cannot be re-routed to some other time and place.

 We reject the modern “identity” because it is false, because it does not fit us, because it makes us miserable and base.
 But modern individualism can only be fake if we already have a real identity, although we might be largely unconscious of who we really are.
 Therefore, the answer to the modern malaise is to discover who we are and live accordingly, to be authentic rather than fake.
 It is no answer to simply replace the predominant fake identity with something equally fake but merely more eccentric or marginal.
-Adopting off-the-rack systems of ideas or living in the past are symptoms of rootlessness rather than solutions to it.
+Adopting off-the-rack systems of ideas or living in the past are symptoms of rootlessness rather than solutions for it.